-- No person shall be under a suspended load or be 'in the line of fire'. - · Loads must be controlled by tag line or tied back when moving. - No load above chest height is to be touched by hand. - The relevant Licence to Perform High Risk Work must be held by workers performing crane and hoist operations and dogging and rigging work. - Lifting equipment must be inspected and tagged every 3 months and visually inspected by a competent person before use. - Defective or damaged lifting equipment must be tagged as out-of-service and removed from site.
+- · No person shall be under a suspended load or be 'in the line of fire'. - Loads must be controlled by tag line or tied back when moving. - No load above chest height is to be touched by hand. - The relevant Licence to perform High Risk Work must be held by workers performing crane and hoist operations and dogging and rigging work. - Lifting equipment must be inspected and tagged every three months and visually inspected by a competent person before use. - Defective or damaged lifting equipment must be tagged as 'out-of-service' and removed from site. - Vehicle Mounted Crane and Telehandler operators must have a High Risk Work licence, regardless of capacity or configuration.